purple oxalis blossoms

 The St. Patrick’s Day Shamrock

 The real Irish shamrock plant is a clover relative (Trifolium dubium) which prefers the wild life to domestication.
 The adaptable oxalis has taken its place, and is often sold as a good luck shamrock plant for St. Patrick’s Day.
 Leaf colors vary, with green, bicolored, and purple shamrocks available at very good prices.
+Purple shamrock plants make great color accents for shady decks or patios.

 repotting oxalis